-- You as a parent are encouraged to volunteer at your child's provider site, attend Parent Meetings, workshops, Policy Council, and other meetings. - Be sure to send an extra set of clothes to be left at the provider's site.
+- You as a parent are encouraged to volunteer at your child's provider site, center classroom, attend Parent Meetings, workshops, Policy Council, and other meetings. - Be sure to send an extra set of clothes to be left in the classroom or at the provider's site.
 This is done in case of accidents.
 Make sure the child's name is written on the tags with a permanent marker. - Be sure to send 2 sets of covers for nap time.
-If your child has an accident and covers are sent home to be cleaned, be sure to bring them back. - When you volunteer your time in your child's classroom, this is considered an In-Kind Contribution.
+If your child has an accident and covers are sent home to be cleaned, be sure to bring them back. - When you volunteer your time in your child's classroom, this is considered an in-kind contribution.
 Each hour you volunteer is matched by federal funding which allows your child to attend Head Start/Early Head Start free of charge.
 We ask that each parent volunteer at least 20 hours of their time per month.
-That is only 5 hours a week or 1 hour each day. - Make sure your child visits the doctor/dentist for routine check-ups and follow ups annually or more frequently if needed. - Make sure important documents are turned in to your child's teacher (immunization, physical, dental, etc.) in order to have a smooth into Head Start/Early Head Start program. - Under no circumstance shall a child begin school or remain attending school without a current immunization form. - Please advise staff and Providers of any known food allergies or special diets. - Over the counter or prescription medicine shall not be given to a child without a written and signed authorization from a licensed physician. - In case of an emergency, you will be notified immediately.
+That is only 5 hours a week or 1 hour each day. - Make sure your child visits the doctor/dentist for routine check-ups and follow-ups annually or more frequently if needed. - Make sure important documents are turned in to your child's teacher or Family Engagement (FE) Specialist.
+This includes immunization, physical, dental, etc. - Under no circumstance shall a child begin school or remain attending school without a current immunization form. - Please advise staff and Providers of any known food allergies or special diets. - Over the counter or prescription medicine shall not be given to a child without a written and signed authorization from a licensed physician. - In case of an emergency, you will be notified immediately.
 Therefore, it is extremely important that your provider and the agency have current phone numbers.
-We must be able to contact you or someone authorized to pick up your child. - As we work with children, we are mandated by the State of Alabama to report any suspected child abuse and/or neglect.
+We must be able to contact you, or someone authorized to pick up your child. - As we work with children, we are mandated by the State of Alabama to report any suspected child abuse and/or neglect. - For the safety of all our enrolled children, hair beads should not be worn.
+Beads can be a choking hazard or become lodged in an ear canal or nasal passage (new update).

-Parent Signature Date: raient Signature Date.
+Parent Signature: Date: